Henry-ai443/Henry-ai443/README.md

 - 📘 Mastering **Data Structures & Algorithms**
 - 📡 Exploring Docker, APIs, and cloud infrastructure (AWS/GCP)

-- 📚**StudyHub** StudyHub is a Django-based web application that allows users to create and join topic-based discussion rooms where they can chat, share ideas, and collaborate in real-time.

 ---

 ## 🎯 Goals